junaid-o/ML-04-ThyroidPrediction/README.md

     docker run -p 5000:5000 -e PORT=5000 <Image-ID>
     ```

-6. Open a web browser and go to http://localhost:<host-port> to see the application running.
+6. Open a web browser and go to `http://localhost:<host-port>` to see the application running.

 7. Check Running Containers in docker

     ```
-    docke ps
+    docker ps
     ```

 8. Stop Docker Container